JesusGPriego/JavaScript-Learning/README.md

 # Modal Project

 Simple modal window popup using JS by adding class to an specific element which originally is hidden, but shown by addin' the class

+# Questions

+Simple "card" toggler.
+When a button is clicked, the specific answer is displayed.
+If clicked on a "+" when an answer is being showed, that is closed, and the new one is showed.